danslimmon/j/README.md

 func NewStorageClient(c StorageConfig) {...}
 ```

-# journalAdd

-- outline queue system, with an eye to testing the individual "actions" that can be queued
+# things to do next

+- write gitCommit and add to thoughtAdd
+- write gitPush and add to thoughtAdd